Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 26 November 2025 04.26.10 UTC
+- WIB: Rabu, 26 November 2025 05.29.59 UTC
-- WITA: Rabu, 26 November 2025 05.26.10 UTC
+- WITA: Rabu, 26 November 2025 06.29.59 UTC
-- WIT: Rabu, 26 November 2025 06.26.10 UTC
+- WIT: Rabu, 26 November 2025 07.29.59 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: motivational
+Kategori: friendship